Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 "Natural Communities"

-1. Live creatures live in one place and are connected with each other.
+1. Living things live in one place and are connected to each other.
 Such a union of living beings is called _________

 _______________________________________________________

-2. What does not apply to natural communities?
+2. What is not true of natural communities?

-A small animal with a long thin tail feeds on the field all summer and autumn, hides the grain in the underground holes for the winter - this is ________.
+A small animal with a long thin tail feeds in the field all summer and autumn, and hides grain in underground holes for the winter - this is ________.

-7. What natural community is speech.
-Stress the correct answer.
+7. What natural community are we talking about?
+Underline the correct answer.

-Shrubs and herbate plants, dwells a lot of animals.
-There are fungi here.
+Shrubs grow here and herbaceous plants, there are many animals.
+There are also mushrooms here.

 Peas, beans, peanuts - _____________________________________